-Archery is lots fun, but the fun can quickly turn into tragedy unless every archer observes some common sense rules.
-Before you even think about using your bow, learn these rules and make up your mind to follow them every time you hold a bow.
-Remember, most accidents are the result of carelessness and thoughtlessness.
+Archery is a lot of fun, but the fun can quickly turn into tragedy unless every Archer observes some common-sense rules.
+Before you even think about using your bow learn these rules and make up your mind to follow them every time you hold a bow.
+Remember, most incidents are the result of carelessness and thoughtlessness.